FatherofDharma/REACT-Independent-Project-One--Tap-Room/README.md

 Changes from Previous Image Version:

+* 9-13-19:
-* 9-13-19: Tap Control and confirmation questions removed due to being unnecessary
+  * Tap Control and confirmation questions removed due to being unnecessary
+  * New Employee path showing Taplist, Tap, and now TapDetail(when selected)

 ## Known Bugs